Three pink tennis balls on a blue court

 The Code #16.
 “Spectators never make calls.
 A player must not enlist the aid of a spectator in making a call.
 No spectator has a part in a match.”

-What happens if a player gets injured during a point?
+What happens if a tennis player gets injured during a point?

 Source: